hdsnblu/hdsnblu.github.io/README.md

 # Lithium

-This is gonna be a calculator proxy.
-Calc is done, proxy soon.
+If you hit "=" three times, you will be redirected to a proxy website.